anselanza/omxplayer-controll/README.md

 ```

 ### Other commands
-Change de Alpha of the current window the value must be between 0 and 255
+Change the Alpha of the current window the value; must be between 0 and 255
 ```js
 omxp.setAlpha(alpha_value, function(err){});
 ```
-Set the position of the window, only works in non full screen.
+Set the position of the window; only works in non full screen.
 ```js
 omxp.setVideoPos(x1, y1, x2, y2, function(err){});
 ```